-If your mornings are busy, then breakfast mousse is perfect for you.
+If your mornings are busy, then Blueberry Mousse Boost is perfect for you.

 You can make it the night before, grab it in the morning and run.

 1 tablespoon of organic black tahini.

 1 teaspoon of pure maple syrup.